bugsbugsbux/jjj/README.md

 >1; 2 2             NB. numeric arrays are padded with zeros 2 3 $ 'a'           NB. reshaping reuses the original as needed
->'a'; 'aaa'         NB. padding adds filler if necessary. here spaces NB. note the resulting pattern:
+>'a'; 'aaa'         NB. padding adds filler if necessary. here spaces

+NB. note the resulting pattern:
  (2 1 $ 1); (2 3 $ 2)
 >(2 1 $ 1); (2 3 $ 2)
  (2 3 $ 1); (2 3 4 $ 2)
 >(2 3 $ 1); (2 3 4 $ 2)

-NB. different length results are padded before being put into a frame:
+NB. different length results are padded before being put into a frame as NB. this example (that creates y by y matrices) shows:
-(3 : '1+i.y,y' "0) 1 2 3
+(3 : '1 + i.y,y' "0) 1 2 3
 ```

 #### Evaluation: